ZEN-universe/ZEN-garden/docs/files/zen_garden_in_detail/mathematical_formulation.rst

 .. note:: Please note that the following introduces the mathematical formulation of piecewise affine linearizations, which deviates slightly from the general formulation in ZEN-garden.

 The capital expenditures of the conversion technologies can be approximated by a piecewise affine (PWA) function to account for non-linearities and e.g., represent economies of scale.
-To this end, the capital investment unit costs are approximated by linear functions that are connected by breakpoints (:ref:`eq:PWA`).
+To this end, the capital investment unit costs are approximated by linear functions that are connected by breakpoints (:ref:`PWA_constraints`).
 The breakpoints are summarized in :math:`m\in\mathcal{M}`.
 The binary variable :math:`f_{i,n,y,m}` is introduced to model the capacity selection, where :math:`f_{i,n,y,m}` equals one if breakpoint :math:`m` is active, otherwise :math:`f_{i,n,y,m}` equals zero.
 Furthermore, at most one breakpoint can be active at a time:

 .. math::